-When the switch is turned to ON and the trailer is plugged into a 120-volt shoreline, the 12-volt distribution panel will receive power from the converter and the batteries will be charged through the converter charging system.
+When the switch is turned to ON and the trailer is plugged into an external AC power source, the 12-volt distribution panel will receive power from the converter and the batteries will be charged through the converter charging system.

-When the switch is turned to OFF and the trailer is plugged into a 120-volt shoreline, the 12-volt distribution panel will still receive power from the converter, but the batteries are disconnected from the system.
+When the switch is turned to OFF and the trailer is plugged into an external AC power source, the 12volt distribution panel will still receive power from the converter, but the batteries are disconnected from the system.
 The batteries will not be drained with the switch in the OFF position.
 The converter will not charge the batteries with the switch in this position.